PrivaDE: Privacy-preserving Data Evaluation for Blockchain-based Data Marketplaces: Practical Optimizations for PrivaDE

 \subsubsection{Challenge Protocol for Representative Set Selection}

 A naive way to securely implement the representative-set algorithm $\mathcal{R}$ is via a maliciously secure two-party computation (2PC).
-However, because state-of-the-art clustering often relies on costly Euclidean distances, this approach incurs substantial overhead.
+However, because state-of-the-art clustering typically relies on costly Euclidean distance computations, this approach incurs substantial overhead.